Tips: Group Shots Cheat Sheet

 By Richard Skins Photography

 The father of the bride speech is a highly anticipated part of a wedding reception where the father of the bride addresses the all the guests and offers words of congratulations, gratitude, and well wishes to the newlyweds.
-It’s no wonder that that many fathers of the bride get a little nervous at the thought of delivering a speech to their nearest and dearest, so lets take a closer look at all you need to know about writing and delivering a brilliant father of the bride speech.
+It’s no wonder that many fathers of the bride get a little nervous at the thought of delivering a speech to their nearest and dearest, so let’s have a closer look at all you need to know about writing and delivering a brilliant father of the bride speech.

 What is a father of the bride’s speech?